We provide online therapy to high achievers in New York.

 child critisice

-In the journey of life, childhood lays the foundation.
-It’s where we absorb the world around us like sponges, shaping our beliefs, behaviors, and sense of self.
-But what happens when this formative period is marked by constant criticism?
-The effects can ripple through a lifetime, impacting everything from self-esteem to relationships and even physical health.
-In this blog, we aim to help you understand the effects of constant criticism in childhood and ways to cope with it in adulthood.
+In the journey of life, childhood kind a lays the foundation.
+It’s where we soak up everything that’s around us like sponges, shaping our beliefs, behaviors, and our sense of self, all at once.
+But then, what if this formative stretch is tangled up with harsh judgment?
+The effects can ripple on and on through a whole lifetime, touching everything from self-esteem to the way we show up in relationships, and even physical health too.
+Here in this blog we want to help you understand what harsh judgment does during childhood, and also how you can cope with it in adulthood, even when it still feels kind of present.

 Understanding Constant Criticism in Childhood